 - Capmark Investments in restructuring a resort land development loan secured by a project on the Kona Coast of the Big Island of Hawaii.

-- American High Income Capital in its capacity as a member of the official committee of unsecured creditors appointed in the General Growth Properties bankruptcy proceeding.
+- American High Income Capital as a member of the official committee of unsecured creditors appointed in the General Growth Properties bankruptcy proceeding.
 We represented an ad hoc committee of holders of the $2.2 billion bonds issued by Rouse in connection with a pre-bankruptcy effort to achieve an out-of-court restructuring of Rouse/General Growth Properties.